FIRST PAGE

 The Master said: "The moment when Divine Mother beats you the hardest is the time you should cling tenaciously to Her skirt."
 [Tms 94]

 Yogananda's assurances of cry-baby response and his naughty baby fixation forms part of his deal that SRF claims is in harmony with "original Christianity as taught by Jesus Christ" [Au 432].
-Yogananda and SRF apparently consider Bible's injunctions against idolatry to be inappropriate or unfit in their case.
+Yogananda and SRF do not seem to care at all how deranged sobbing and crying and whining can mislead disciples into marring inner torture and ineffective yoga either.

-On the psychological level the guru-taught Mother crying may develop a cringing person's unsound, unproficient or illogical attitude.
-And to focus on some Other - an avatar, an idol, a golden calf - is to get caught by senses and fixated ideas, instead of gliding above such things in proficient meditation.
+On the psychological level the guru-taught Mother crying may develop a neurotic and thus unsound, unproficient or illogical attitude.
+And to focus on some Other - an avatar, an idol, a golden calf - is to get caught by senses and fixated ideas, instead of gliding above and beyond such things in proficient, deep meditation.
 A word to the wise -

 Astarte sidelights